jpollock/local-addon-ai-site-builder/docs/DEVELOPER_GUIDE.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                        Local by Flywheel                     │
+│                        Local by WP Engine                     │
 ├─────────────────────────────────────────────────────────────┤
 │                                                              │
 │  ┌─────────────────────┐      IPC      ┌──────────────────┐ │